Matthew W. Sawchak

 His scholarship focuses on federalism in antitrust and trade regulation, as well as emerging issues in civil procedure.

 Sawchak’s classes convey substantive law and advocacy skills at the same time.
 Sawchak teaches Campbell Law students how a lawyer’s command of the litigation environment strengthens the position of all of the lawyer’s clients.

 Sawchak has been a litigation partner in two of North Carolina’s leading law firms.
-He has handled cases that range from antitrust enforcement proceedings to federal civil-rights lawsuits.
-He has also served multiple times as new counsel on appeal.
+He has handled cases that range from antitrust enforcement proceedings to First Amendment disputes.
+He has served multiple times as new counsel on appeal.

 Business North Carolina magazine has profiled Sawchak twice as the top antitrust lawyer in North Carolina.
 The magazine now includes him in its Legal Elite Hall of Fame.
 He is also described as a leading North Carolina lawyer in Benchmark Litigation, Benchmark Appellate, Best Lawyers in America, SuperLawyers, and Chambers USA.